Define: Early Redemption Penalties

 Many mortgages will be without early redemption penalties and these will be a wise option for people who feel there is a possibility that they will want to repay their loan early.
 However, it is quite common with discount mortgages, which give you a lower rate of interest for a set introductory period, usually two years, for early redemption penalties to exist.
 A typical example would be a mortgage with an early redemption penalty of two per cent if redeemed in the first year, one per cent for the second year and zero thereafter.
 These may seem like fair charges and in general they are, but consider the circumstances where a couple take out a £100,000 mortgage and then find they have to move house within one year.
 They will be subject to a £2,000 early redemption penalty.
 This is surely something most people would wish to avoid.

 The fact of the matter however, is that such charges can be avoided quite simply.
-All you have to do is be aware of the early redemption penalties when you are looking for a loan, mortgage or re-mortgage, and make sure you are happy with the degree of flexibility that the loan offers.
+All you have to do is be aware of the early redemption penalties when you are looking for a , mortgage or , and make sure you are happy with the degree of flexibility that the loan offers.
 If you feel that you cannot be certain that you will not need to repay the loan during the tie in period, then search for a loan that does not charge early redemption penalties.

 An issue related to early redemption penalties, is whether or not the loan will allow you to make overpayments.
 Overpayments are a very useful way for people with an increase in income to pay off their mortgage faster.
 If you look at an online mortgage calculator, you would be amazed to see the difference that it makes to the length of your mortgage if you make something around a £50 over payment.
 Therefore flexibility can be very important so make sure you are aware of the early redemption penalties and overpayment policies on a loan before you sign yourself up.